 The artists had been selected among 90 Italian artists who applied for the residency.
 During their month in the city in October 2018 Gianfreda and Urso created works on the theme London is Open, which they presented in the final events of the residency.

 The theme London is Open is inspired by London Mayor Sadiq Khan’s campaign to keep London open to the rest of the world and it is particularly significant now that the UK is at final stage of negotiations with the EU before Brexit.

 Alberto Gianfreda is an artist and a professor of Sculpture Techniques at the Brera Academy of Fine Arts in Milan.
-The project he has developed during the residency is a vision of the capacity to resist and to adapt even during a phase of separation and fragmentation such as Brexit.
+The project he developed during the residency is a vision of the capacity to resist and to adapt even during a phase of separation and fragmentation such as Brexit.

-During his exploration of London, he has put together a group of vases from different areas of London in various shapes.
-He has then fragmented and recomposed each vase, rebuilding it around a metallic chain.
+During his exploration of London, he put together a group of vases from different areas of London in various shapes.
+He then fragmented and recomposed each vase, rebuilding it around a metallic chain.
 The movable chains allow the new structures to move and to be reshaped.

 Alex Urso is a visual artist currently living and working in Warsaw, Poland.
 He works predominantly in the medium of collage, assemblage, and installation.

-During his art residency, he has been working on two projects.
-Firstly, he has created a drape combining the Greater London flag and the Refugee Nation flag.
-In the second part of the residency, he has focused on a performative action involving London's citizens.
+During his art residency, he worked on two projects.
+Firstly, he created a drape combining the Greater London flag and the Refugee Nation flag.
+Urso’s draps combine the two flags putting together the colours of one and the shapes of the other.

-For The Welcome Project, Alex Urso has knocked at Londoners’ doors asking them to swap their doormats with new ones with the simple sentence “Welcome.”
+In the second part of the residency, he focused on The Welcome Project, a performative action involving London's citizens.
+He knocked at Londoners’ doors asking them to swap their doormats with new ones with the simple sentence “Welcome.”
 Accepting to exchange the doormats, each house-owner agreed to embrace the idea of London as an open and welcoming place.
-The final result is a mosaic of doormats representing Londoners' willingness to be or not to be open.
+The final result was a mosaic of doormats representing Londoners' willingness to be or not to be open.